 R4: Ensemble Classifiers

 This result is obtained for ensemble classifiers.
 MNB, MLP, and LR are combined in an ensemble model to obtain better results in comparison to the previous research.
 In the context of reviews and products, the value of the precision, recall, f1-measure, and accuracy are determined for the suggested MLP in this result.
-The work presents table 4 that provides the values of the parameters that are computed for the ensemble model, and it presents a figure that shows a graph representation of the result.

-Table 4.
-Calculated Values of parameters for Ensemble Classifiers.
+Figure 9 shows the results of the ensemble classifier graphically as shown below.